goenning/SharpSapRfc/README.md

 SharpSapRfc
 ===========

-## Two options available

-SharpSapRfc comes with two flavors: RFC and SOAP.
-Both options have the same interface, so you can swap between them with a single line of code.
-ABAP requiriments are the same for both libraries, just create an RFC-enable Function Module and you're good to go, be it with RFC or SOAP.

-## Which one should I use?

-We generally recommend RFC protocol because it is faster than SOAP.
-The main advantage of SOAP is that enables you to publish you application outside your LAN and connect to SAP thought a common protocol (HTTP) combined with a DMZ and Reverse Proxy, for example.

-## How to swap between Plain RFC and SOAP

-All examples on this document are using Plain RFC (type is **PlainSapRfcConnection**).
-If you want to use SOAP, just change to **SoapSapRfcConnection**.
-The configuration file is different for each library.
-Examples are on the bottom of this document.

-## How to install

-For Plain RFC x86 apps

-	PM> Install-Package SharpSapRfc.Plain.x86

-For Plain RFC x64 apps

-	PM> Install-Package SharpSapRfc.Plain.x64

-For SOAP

-	PM> Install-Package SharpSapRfc.Soap

-## Why should I use it?
+## What is SharpSapRfc?

-SAP NCo 3 has a very easy to use API.
+SAP NCo 3 is a library developed by SAP that allows .Net Developers connect to SAP through very easy to use API.
-**Sharp SAP RFC** makes it **even easier** to call remote functions on SAP systems.
+**Sharp SAP RFC** is a top-level library that makes it **even easier** to call remote functions on SAP systems.
+Just read the examples bellow and you will see how powerfull it is.

-Instead of this:
+Instead of this code:

 ```C#
 RfcDestination destination = RfcDestinationManager.GetDestination("TST");